open-telemetry/opentelemetry-specification/experimental/serialization/json.md

 #### Versioning

-Each object serialized to JSON should be identified with a version tagging the version of the serializer.
+Each object serialized to JSON should be identified with a version tagging the version of the serialization scheme.

 The deserializer must support and maintain compatibility with versions explicitly supported by this specification.

 The version is serialized as a string under the key "version" of the JSON document.

+### Serialization schema v1

+This defines the first version of the serialization scheme.

 #### Resource level

-The JSON serialization operates at the level of `ResourceSpans`, `ResourceMetrics` and `ResourceLogs`.
+The JSON serialization accept top-level resource objects: `ResourceSpans`, `ResourceMetrics` and `ResourceLogs`.

-There is no support for serializing objects at a lower level.

 Resources are serialized under the key "traces", "metrics" and "logs" respectively for `ResourceSpans`, `ResourceMetrics` and `ResourceLogs`.